unraid/docs/docs/legacy/FAQ/Transferring_Files_Within_the_unRAID_Server.md

 move operation.

-But with a little knowledge of Unix commands, you can easily start moving files around your unRAID server and then shut down Telnet and your workstation.
+But with a little knowledge of Unix commands, you can easily start moving files around your Unraid server and then shut down Telnet and your workstation.
 The key is the "nohup" command (nohup means "no [don't] hang up").
 If you put "nohup" before any command and an ampersand (&) afterwards, the command will run in the background until